matko/swipl-nix/README.md

 Commands below assume a Nix install with flakes enabled.
 Instructions for this can be found on the [NixOS wiki](https://nixos.wiki/wiki/Flakes).

+None of these commands require that you clone this repository.
+In fact, there should never be a need to do so manually, unless you want to contribute to the way things are packaged here.

 ### Run the latest stable
 ```
 nix run github:matko/swipl-nix